isovalent/terraform-aws-talos/example/README.md

 # Example CuTE for Talos Terraform Module

-The data in this folder represents our best attempt at recreating an Talos Linux environment similar to Customer XY.

 The Customer Reproduction Environment is based on the contents of:
 * `03-cilium-values.yaml`
 * `terraform.tfvars` <- to be created by you